apisec-inc/documentation/docs/index.md

 1. **Credentials**:  Provide credentials for the API i.e. username, role, email & password.
 These credentials are for specific user accounts you want to scan via APIsec.
 	- The format is UserA||Basic||[user1@example.com](mailto:user1@example.com)||admin123$
 <br>
-2. **Tokens**: An API token is similar to a password and allows a user to authenticate to a software API to perform actions as you.
+2. **Tokens**: An API token is similar to a password and allows a user to authenticate to a software API to perform actions.
 The API service generates a unqiue token for the requesting application or user.
 This unique token is used everytime for authentication when the user requests to use the service.
-	- The procedure to generate token can be found by clicking show more on the comment box of **Advanced Section**.
+	- Find the steps to generate the token by clicking Show More on the comment box of **Advanced Section**.
 <br>
 3. **Scanner Selection**: You can `select` a scanner from the list of APIsec private scanners available in the drop-down menu.
 I selected Super_1 for this demo.